-What is the dosing for CroFab?
+What is the dosing for Pit Viper Antivenom?

-• The typical dose is 4-6 vials IV to start.
+• The typical dose for CroFab is 4-6 vials IV and Anavip is 10 vials IV to start.
 This bolus dose may be repeated depending on bite severity.
 Once the swelling, pain and lab abnormalities are controlled, meaning the swelling and pain are not increasing, then maintenance antivenom is given to continue to remove venom.
 CBC, fibrinogen, PT/INR are taken after each dose is infused.